v4sh25/Cat-Crypto-Ransomware/README.md

  if you know how to read a code you will know the PL that i uses on it :)

- this code is for educational porposes only to defend your file  fo up comming treat
+ this code is for educational porposes only to defend your file  fo up comming threat